Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 - Mental status changes like lethargy, increased irritability, and altered sleep patterns [suggestive of encephalopathy]

-- Increasing abdominal girth may point towards presence of ascites
+- Increasing abdominal girth may point towards the presence of ascites

-- Hematochezia – bleeding in lower intenstinal region, results in passage of fresh blood in stools
+- Hematochezia – bleeding in the lower intestinal region, results in passage of fresh blood in stools

-The patient of portal hypertension may have signs of hyperdynamic circulation which aew
+The patient of portal hypertension may have signs of hyperdynamic circulation which are

 - Bounding pulses